jackbravo/gatsby-jackbravo/README.md

 To publish updates just run `npm run deploy`.

-The only different this on this blog is on `src/scripts` where I have 2 scripts.
+The only different thing on this blog is on `src/scripts` where I have 2 scripts.
 One for creating static pages out from a drupal7 or backdrop database on sqlite.
 The other to export your comments to a disqus xml file.
 Use them like this:

 ```
 node src/scripts/import_posts.js ../path_to_db.sqlite